-The Company completed the Caraustar Acquisition on February 11, 2019.
-The scope of the Company's assessment of the effectiveness of internal controls over financial reporting for the fiscal year ending October 31, 2019, will not include the Caraustar Acquisition.
+The Company completed two acquisitions through three quarters of 2019, which included the Caraustar Acquisition, completed on February 11, 2019, and the Tholu Acquisition, completed on June 11, 2019.
+The scope of the Company's assessment of the effectiveness of internal controls over financial reporting for the fiscal year ending October 31, 2019, will not include the Caraustar Acquisition or the Tholu Acquisition.
 This exclusion is in accordance with the Securities and Exchange Commission's general guidance that an assessment of a recently acquired business may be omitted from the Company's scope in the year of acquisition.